kbat/docs/analysis/parallell/root.md

 # Parallallism in ROOT

+By now, we have seen that multi threading (and also multi processing) is powerful but quite complicated.
+Our analyses are often particularity well-suited for multi threading though: we often repeat independent tasks almost indefinitely.
+Luckily, ROOT provides us with a simple interface to perform fast and safe multi threading and multi processing.

 The `TThread` class has been developed to provide a platform independent interface to threads for ROOT.
 However, ROOT6 provides us with many ways to easily access *implicit* parallellism, which makes our lives much easier than defining `POSIX`-like threads by hand.

 ## Implicit multi threading